Lind House

 The street front, with the curtain walled bed rooms supported above the carport.

-House at Caulfield, is a family home situated at 450 Dandenong Road in Caulfield North, Melbourne, Victoria, Australia, designed by Anatol Kagan in 1956 for Polish-Jewish emigre Leo Lind and his wife Dorothy.
+The Lind House is a family home situated at 450 Dandenong Road in Caulfield North, Melbourne, Victoria, Australia, designed by Anatol Kagan in 1956 for Polish-Jewish emigre Leo Lind and his wife Dorothy.
 Born in Russian on October 4, 1913 Anatol Kagan's career as an architect spanned over seven decades until his death on July 2, 2009.
 He was actively involved in the field of design, as well as a writer, translator, lecturer and political activist.
 The house is an important work of its period demonstrating the Modernist architectural movement of Melbourne during the mid 20th Century, and in 2018 was added to the Victorian Heritage Register.
 Kagan was also influenced by the works of his local contemporaries, Roy Grounds, Frederick Romberg and Robin Boyd.

 Description

 The house is composed of protruding bays and timber mullioned window walls, shaded by deep eaves, stone and brick construction with steel supports.
 The upper level is extensively glazed, flooding the living areas with natural light.
 The house has a shallow butterfly roof, almost flat at the rear, sloping up to the front.
 The ground level includes only ancillary spaces and the entry foyer, with the living quarters and most of the bedrooms upstairs.
 Interiors of most of the upper-storey rooms contain original finishes and joinery, and some light fittings, with extensive bespoke built-in timber joinery and furniture, including upholstered finishes such as the in-built headboard in the master bedroom, and the living room sliding door.